robertoash/electricity_price_screen/README.md

 There are two main sets of files that are needed to get the screen working.
 They are stored in the two folders within this repo.

+### Images

+A folder that contains the images for this README file.
+Nothing that is needed for the project.

 ### Arduino Files

 This folder contains the sketch folder that needs to be imported into the Arduino IDE.
 Inside there is a file called `arduino_secrets.h.example` that should be filled in with the relevant WiFi information and then renamed to `arduino_secrets.h`.